risaco/crystal-collector/README.md

 # crystal-collector
 A Fun jQuery Guessing Game

 This is a front-end application the uses HTML5, CSS, JavaScript and jQuery.
+This particular project highlights using jQuery to dynamically update the HTML of the application.
 The page was built using Bootstrap for responsiveness.

 How to Play